-To apply please visit the About Us section of our website www.barstandardsboard.org.uk
+To apply please visit the News and Publications section of our website here.

 Candidates are asked to provide a covering letter (maximum three pages of A4 font size 12) outlining how they meet the core competencies for the role(s), together with a brief CV (maximum three pages of A4 font size 12).
 Applications will be assessed only against the application, which will be anonymised.
 As such, it is important that candidates include all details they consider relevant.
 A Supporting Details form must also be submitted.